ShenghuiXue/linux-command-cheat-sheet/README.md

   * Then, we can write shell commands in this file.
   * This file can be run by `bash ./scripts/hi` or `sh ./scripts/hi`
   * We can not run `hi` directly without additional setup.
-* `PATH` variable defines a set of directory (separated by :) where the bash scripts are stored.
+* `PATH` variable defines a set of directories (separated by :) where the bash scripts are stored.
   ```s
   echo $PATH
   # output: /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin
   ```
-  * If our hi script is stored in one of these directories, then we can run our hi script by simply type `hi` in the terminal.
+  * If our hi script is stored in one of these directories and our script is executable, then we can run our hi script by simply type `hi` in the terminal.
   * We can add our own directory into the PATH variable so that the bash script stored in that directory can be run by simply type the name of the bash script.
   * By conventional, we can store our personal bash scripts in `~/bin` directory.
 If `~/bin` is not available in your machine, then you can create `~/bin` by yourself `mkdir ~/bin`.
 Then, you can add `~/bin` to the PATH variable so that `~/bin` directory can be used to store and run your personal bash scripts.
 In Ubuntu, you can add `~/bin` directory to PATH by running `source ~/.profile` command.
 Alternatively, you can open `~/.bashrc` file, and then type and save `PATH="$HOME/bin:$PATH"` at the last line.
   * Lastly, we should make `hi` file executable in `~/bin`.